 Customization

-Founded way back when in 2006, Acuity Scheduling is a booking app designed with service and appointment-based businesses in mind.
+Founded way back in 2006, Acuity Scheduling is a booking app designed with service and appointment-based businesses in mind.
 It’s a useful solution for anyone who isn’t just looking for a scheduling tool, but also a client management software.

 Acuity provides a unique set of solutions for businesses that offer paid appointments, including keeping track of client details, creating invoices, setting up flexible payment plans, and incorporating upsell add-ons into checkout.

-Like most scheduling apps, Acuity integrates with tools such as Zoom, Google Meet, Zapier, Google Calendar, and Microsoft Calendar.
+Like most appointment scheduling apps, Acuity integrates with tools such as Zoom, Google Meet, Zapier, Google Calendar, and Microsoft Calendar.
 As a bonus, since Acuity was acquired by Squarespace in 2019, it works particularly well with Squarespace websites.

 Acuity Scheduling Pros